 I found a solid strategy for quitting coffee the easy way.
 Because at my age, if it’s not easy, it’s just not going to happen.

 Again, this is written with the assumption that you have decided to quit and are looking for a good way to accomplish just that.
 If you are happy with the way you feel and see no need to quit, don’t.

-Any time you are planning to make a major change like this, and believe me this is major, one of the most important things is that you are crystal clear about the reason(s) for making the change.
+Any time you are planning to make a major change like this and believe me, this is major, one of the most important things is that you are crystal clear about the reason(s) for making the change.
 Ask yourself: What do I stand to gain from giving this up?
-I have encountered many people who are either declaring or are in the process of making huge changes, but cannot explain WHY.
-This, my friends is your jumping off point.
+I have encountered many people who are either declaring or are in the process of making huge changes but cannot explain WHY.
+This, my friends, is your foundation for success in quitting coffee.
 Find your reason and it will help you get through the tough part.

 Many of the coffee substitutes listed may not be easy to find in your local store.
 They are readily available to order online.
 I get mine here, but you can also order it on Amazon.
 Two bags of this tea are enough for a 10 cup pot!